 - 1. In iDRAC Web interface, go to Configuration > System Settings > SMTP (E-mail) Configuration. - 2.
 Type a valid email address. - 3.
 Click Send under Test Email to test the configured email alert settings. - 4.
 Click Apply. - 5.
-For SMTP (E-mail) Server Settings provide the following details: - SMTP (E-mail) Server IP Address or FQDN/DNS Name - Custom Sender Address This field has the following options: - o Default Address field is not editable - Custom Message Subject Prefix This field has the following options: - Default Default message is not editable - Custom You can choose the message to appear in the Subject line of the email - SMTP Port Number The connection can be encrypted and emails can be sent over secure ports:
+For SMTP (E-mail) Server Settings provide the following details: - SMTP (E-mail) Server IP Address or FQDN/DNS Name - Custom Sender Address This field has the following options: - Default Address field is not editable - \circ Custom You can enter the email ID from which you can receive the email alerts - Custom Message Subject Prefix This field has the following options: - Default Default message is not editable - Custom You can choose the message to appear in the Subject line of the email - SMTP Port Number The connection can be encrypted and emails can be sent over secure ports:

 - No Encryption port 25 (default)

 - SSL Port 465

 - Connection Encryption When you do not have an email server in your premises, you can use cloud based email servers or SMTP Relays.
 To configure cloud email server, you can set this feature to any of the following values from the drop down:

 - None No encryption on the connection to the SMTP server.
 It is the default value.

-- o SSL Runs SMTP protocol over SSL
+- SSL Runs SMTP protocol over SSL

+- () NOTE:

-- o This feature is not configurable via Group Manager. - o This is a licensed feature and is not available in iDRAC Basic License. - You must have Configure iDARC privilege to use this feature. - Authentication - Username
+- This feature is not configurable via Group Manager.

+- This is a licensed feature and is not available in iDRAC Basic License.

+- You must have Configure iDARC privilege to use this feature.

+- Authentication

+- Username